qualisys/qualisys_drone_sdk/README.md

 We provide two scripts that demonstrate the Crazyflie integration, which can be used as a starting point for your own projects.

+We recommend the [Active Marker Deck](https://store.bitcraze.io/collections/decks/products/active-marker-deck) for tracking the drones.
+Alternatively, a [Motion Capture Marker Deck](https://store.bitcraze.io/collections/decks/products/motion-capture-marker-deck) is available.
+In most situations, active markers achieve better results.

 ### Setup

 - Install drivers for both Crazyflie and the Crazyradio dongle using [Zadig](https://zadig.akeo.ie/) following [Bitcraze's instructions](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/).

 - **Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.**

-- If you intend to fly multiple drones, configure the drones' radio addresses using the [Crazyflie PC client](https://github.com/bitcraze/crazyflie-clients-python).
+- If you intend to fly multiple drones, assign different radio addresses to them using the [Crazyflie PC client](https://github.com/bitcraze/crazyflie-clients-python).
 (Refer to "Firmware Configuration" in the [Crazyflie PC client docs](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).)
-This can be done over the Crazyradio (requires you to know the current radio address) or over USB (requires Crazyflie driver).
+This can be done over the Crazyradio (requires you to know the current radio address, see Bitcraze docs) or over USB (requires Crazyflie driver, see above).

+- In QTM, we recommend the following settings:
+  - Custom Euler angle definitions:
+    - First Rotation Axis: `Z`, Positive Rotation: `Clockwise`, Name: `Yaw`, Angle Range: `-180 to 180 deg.`
+    - Second Rotation Axis: `Y`, Positive Rotation: `Counterclockwise`, Name: `Pitch`
+    - Third Rotation Axis: `X`, Positive Rotation: `Clockwise`, Name: `Roll`, Angle Range: `-180 to 180 deg.`
+  - Capture Rate: 100 Hz

 ### [crazyflie_solo.py](crazyflie_solo.py)

-This script demonstrates a basic scenario using a Qualisys motion capture system to control the flight path of a Crazyflie.
+This script demonstrates a basic scenario using the Qualisys motion capture system to control the flight path of a Crazyflie.

 It also runs through the electronic, mechanical, and communications systems of the Crazyflie.
 It's a good idea to run this script once to check that everything is in order, before executing more complex behavior.